San Francisco Breast Reconstruction Surgeon

 For several days after your surgery, you will probably experience discomfort, which can be controlled with medication.
 The need for medication is greatly reduced after four to five days.
-Many reconstruction options require a surgical drain to remove excess fluids from surgical sites immediately following the operation.
-These drains are normally removed within the first week or two after surgery.
+Many reconstruction options require a surgical drain to reduce excess fluids from surgical sites following the operation.
+These drains are normally extracted within the first week or two after surgery.

 It is common for most patients take you up to six weeks to recover from a combined mastectomy and reconstruction or from a flap reconstruction alone.
 If implants are used without flaps, and reconstruction is done apart from the mastectomy, your recovery time may be less.

 Reconstruction cannot restore normal sensation to your breast, though in time some feeling may return.
 Most scars will fade significantly over time..
 To expedite and facilitate this process, daily massaging of the scars during this period will be advised.

 Heavy lifting or other strenuous activity is prohibited in the first six weeks following your breast reconstruction surgery.
 Walking is helpful in the first three to four weeks as this improves circulation and contributes to a reduction of swelling and the development of blood clots.*

 Virtually any woman who has lost her breast to cancer can have it rebuilt through breast reconstruction surgery.
 However, there are risks associated with any surgery and specific complications associated with this procedure.